North Korean missile test fails, US and South Korea say

-An attempted projectile launch by North Korea on Sunday failed, US and South Korean defense officials told CNN.
+An attempted missile launch by North Korea on Sunday failed, US and South Korean defense officials told CNN.

 A South Korean defense official said the action took place in Sinpo, a port city in eastern North Korea.
 That was the site of a ballistic missile test earlier this month in which the projectile fell into the Sea of Japan, also known as the East Sea.